burtlo/topics-in-ruby/section_01.md

 end
 ```

-This will preserve all existing uses of `capitialize` while providing the
+This will preserve all existing uses of `String#capitialize` while providing the
 ability to access the new functionality.

 ```ruby